-On this site, I write daily news stories, focusing on municipal, provincial, and federal politics, specializing in investigative journalism and critical analysis from a leftist political lens.
-I also write regular editorials on general politics and social issues.
+Kim Siever is an independent journalist based in Lethbridge, Alberta.
+He writes daily news stories, focusing on municipal, provincial, and federal politics, specializing in investigative journalism and critical analysis from a leftist political lens.
+He also writes regular editorials on general politics and social issues.

-My writing experience includes 3 years as editor-in-chief with Lethbridge News (2010–2013) and 3 years as a political correspondent with Elect Lethbridge (2010–2013), both of which were citizen journalism projects.
-Since 2014, I’ve been part of the curation and live tweeting team at YQL Vote, a grassroots collective devoted to politics that affect Lethbridgians.
-I also was the main writer for LDSCaNews in 2000 and 2001, a writer for my high school newspaper, and on the editorial team for my junior high newspaper.
+Kim Siever’s writing experience includes 3 years as editor-in-chief with Lethbridge News (2010–2013) and 3 years as a political correspondent with Elect Lethbridge (2010–2013), both of which were citizen journalism projects.
+Between 2014 and 2021, He’d been part of the curation and live tweeting team at YQL Vote, a grassroots collective devoted to politics that affect Lethbridgians.
+He also was the main writer for LDSCaNews in 2000 and 2001, a writer for his high school newspaper, and on the editorial team for his junior high newspaper.

-I ran for a seat on city council in 2001.
+Kim Siever ran for a seat on city council in 2001.
 There were 6 mayoral candidates and 35 councillor candidates, the largest slate in Lethbridge’s history.
-I managed to garner just under 1,000 votes, despite being relatively unknown and having yet to have built out my social network.
+He managed to garner just under 1,000 votes, despite being relatively unknown and having yet to have built out his social network.

 - IWW, Edmonton General Membership Branch